 - 16.2.1 The Appointing Authority may discharge an employee or demote an employee to a lower class for cause.
 An employee so demoted loses all rights to the higher class.
 If the employee does not have standing in the lower class, demotion may not displace any regular employee or probationer. - 16.2.2 The Secretary must be satisfied that the demoted employee is able to perform the duties of the lower class.
-The demoted employee may be required to serve a trial period in the class to which demoted, for such time and upon such terms and conditions as the head of the department provides in the demotion order, solely to determine whether the employee is capable of satisfactorily performing the functions and duties of such class.
+The demoted employee may be required to serve a trial period in the class to which demoted, for such time and upon such terms and conditions as the head of the department provides in the demotion order, solely to determine whether the employee is capable of satisfactorily performing the functions and duties of such class. - 16.2.3 Upon the satisfactory completion of the prescribed trial period or upon the effective date of the demotion if no such period is required, the demoted employee will have the status, rank and standing of the lower class to which demoted, and such class and department will be deemed to be his/her regular class and department for purposes of these Rules until an authorized change is made.

-- 16.2.3 Upon the satisfactory completion of the prescribed trial period or upon the effective date of the demotion if no such period is required, the demoted employee will have the status, rank and standing of the lower class to which demoted, and such class and department will be deemed to be his/her regular class and department for purposes of these Rules until an authorized change is made. - 16.3 DISCIPLINE--CAUSE.
+- 16.3 DISCIPLINE--CAUSE.
 Cause is defined as a fair and honest reason for discipline, including suspension, demotion or discharge, exercised in good faith by the Appointing Authority and based upon facts that (a) are supported by substantial evidence; (b) are reasonably believed by the Appointing Authority to be true; and (c) are not for any arbitrary or capricious or illegal reason.
 The following illustrate adequate causes for discipline, but do not constitute an exhaustive list.
-The Appointing Authority may discipline for any other cause. - 16.3.1 Incompetency, inefficiency, inattention to, or dereliction of duty; - 16.3.2 Dishonesty, intemperance, immoral conduct, insubordination, discourteous treatment of the public or a fellow employee, any other act or omission tending to injure the public service, or any other willful failure on the part of the employee to properly conduct himself/herself; - 16.3.3 Mental or physical unfitness for the position that the employee holds; - 16.3.4 Dishonest, disgraceful, or prejudicial conduct; - 16.3.5 Drunkenness or use of intoxicating liquors, narcotics, or any other habit-forming drug, liquid, or preparation when the use thereof interferes with the efficiency or mental or physical fitness of the employee or that precludes the employee from properly performing the function and duties of any position under the Civil Service;1 - 16.3.6 Conviction of a felony or conviction of a misdemeanor involving moral turpitude; - 16.3.7 False or fraudulent statements or fraudulent conduct by an applicant, examinee, eligible, or employee, or such actions by others with his/her collusion;
+The Appointing Authority may discipline for any other cause. - 16.3.1 Incompetency, inefficiency, inattention to, or dereliction of duty; - 16.3.2 Dishonesty, intemperance, immoral conduct, insubordination, discourteous treatment of the public or a fellow employee, any other act or omission tending to injure the public service, or any other willful failure on the part of the employee to properly conduct himself/herself; - 16.3.3 Mental or physical unfitness for the position that the employee holds; - 16.3.4 Dishonest, disgraceful, or prejudicial conduct; - 16.3.5 Drunkenness or use of intoxicating liquors, narcotics, or any other habit-forming drug, liquid, or preparation when the use thereof interferes with the efficiency or mental or physical fitness of the employee or that precludes the employee from properly performing the function and duties of any position under the Civil Service; - 16.3.6 Conviction of a felony or conviction of a misdemeanor involving moral turpitude; - 16.3.7 False or fraudulent statements or fraudulent conduct by an applicant, examinee, eligible, or employee, or such actions by others with his/her collusion; - 16.3.8 Willful or intentional violation of any lawful and reasonable regulation, order or direction made or given by a superior officer; - 16.3.9 Willful or intentional violation of any of the provisions of these Rules; or - 16.3.10 Any other cause, act or failure to act that, under law or these Rules, or in the judgment of the Commission, is grounds for or warrants dismissal, discharge, removal or separation from the Service, demotion, suspension, forfeiture of Service credit, deprivation of privileges or other disciplinary action.

-1 Employees are subject to the Port's Employee Guidelines and its Drug and Alcohol Policy as well as to state and federal laws governing alcohol and drug use.
+&lt;sup>1 Employees are subject to the Port's Employee Guidelines and its Drug and Alcohol Policy as well as to state and federal laws governing alcohol and drug use.